How to Select a Web Design Company in Houston, TX: A Guide for Business Owners

 Assess Quality of Design

 Review their previous work.
 Does it appear clean and contemporary?
 Is the user interface intuitive?
-A site must look great but so needs to direct visitors seamlessly.
+A site must look great, but it also needs to direct visitors seamlessly.

 Check for Industry Expertise

-If they have created sites for companies like yours, that’s a major plus.
-They already will have a feel for what is effective in your industry.
+If they have created sites for companies like yours, that’s a significant plus.
+They already have a feel for what is effective in your industry.

 Most people browse on mobile phones.
 If a website is not mobile responsive, that’s a problem.
 Open their sample sites on your mobile and notice how elegant they look.
 Google also prefers mobile-responsive websites in SEO.